 8.4 million (60%) of the total Earnout Shares (the "2022 Earnout Shares") are eligible to be earned by the Gorilla shareholders, which amount will be reduced by the forfeiture of any Price Protection Shares in 2022.
 As a result of the forfeitures described above, 5,877,472 of the 2022 Earnout Shares remained eligible to be earned.
-Gorilla shareholders will forfeit such remaining 2022 Earnout Shares because this Annual Report was not filed with the SEC on or before March 31, 2023.
+Gorilla shareholders will forfeit such remaining 2022 Earnout Shares because an annual report on Form 20-F was not filed with the SEC on or before March 31, 2023.
 The Company anticipates delivering a Revenue Earnout Statement (as defined in the Business Combination Agreement) within the timeframes outlined by the Business Combination Agreement.